Home โ€ข Recipes โ€ข Biscuit

 Perkins Biscuits Recipe - Baking with Granny.
 Traditional Scottish biscuits.
 Sweet, crunchy, oaty and loving topped with an almond.

 One of my most favourite things to have happened since starting Baking with Granny is people sharing what they used to bake with their own Granny.
-It was never the initial expectation behind sharing Granny’s recipes here but it came naturally with the concept.
-Some of the recipes people mention are already here (Shortbread and Fly Cemetery), some are in the works and others I’m not always familiar with.
-Perkins biscuits was one that was requested on Facebook – one I hadn’t heard of before but of course, Granny had a recipe stashed away.
+It was never the initial expectation behind sharing Granny’s recipes here, but it came naturally with the concept.
+Some of the recipes people mention are already here (Shortbread and Fly Cemetery), some are in the works, and others I’m not always familiar with.
+Perkins biscuits were one that was requested on Facebook – one I hadn’t heard of before, but of course, Granny had a recipe stashed away.

 Turns out, Perkins are the biscuit of my dreams.
 Crunchy little biscuits, loaded with sweetness, hearty oats and warming spices.
 And best of all, they’re topped with a lovely little almond.
 I wasn’t sure what to expect at the initial request – how good could they be if I hadn’t even heard of them?
 But like a lot of recipes our Granny’s would have baked, they’ve just ended up being a little lost along the way.